Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 3. Perhaps the most important thing to do with the knowledge of your stack height is to raise or lower your seat to compensate for any change in stack height from a new set of pedals (or shoes).

 Weight – As with all things cycling, weight is promoted well beyond its importance.
-And, as with other cycling gear, the credibility of claimed pedal system weight is suspect.
+And, as with other cycling gear, the credibility of a claimed pedal system weight is suspect.
 Further, some companies give you both their claimed pedal and cleat weights, whereas others just give you the pedal weight.

 Know It: